Contact

 For your registration please use the registration form.

-From Troisdorf train station it is a 650 meter walk: Poststraße heading northwest, turn right onto Sieglarer Straße, follow this until Kölner Straße, the Stadthalle is directly on the right (Kölner Str.
+Footpath: Poststraße heading north-west, turn right onto Sieglarer Straße, follow this road to Kölner Straße, the Stadthalle is directly on the right (Kölner Str.
 167).

-Parking is available in the parking garage at the Stadthalle, An der Stadthalle 1, 53840 Troisdorf (day ticket 8.00 euros).
+Parking: Parking is available in the multi-storey car park at the Stadthalle, An der Stadthalle 1, 53840 Troisdorf (day ticket approx. 8.00 euros*)